Coral Reef Plants

 Seagrasses are most often found in shallow, sheltered marine or estuarine waters.
 They are the only type of angiosperm (flowering plant) to successfully colonize the sea.

 The distribution of seagrasses within coral reef systems is restricted to the protected waters of the lagoon (back reef).
-Here, these plants often form dense and extensive meadows that represent a distinctive habitat type within coral reef ecosystems.
+Here, these plants often form dense and extensive seagrass meadows - a distinctive habitat-type within coral reef ecosystems.

 This habitat also provides food and shelter for some of the most highly valued (commercially) species of invertebrates, including most notably conch and spiny lobster.